-The Latest: Largest wildfire in California history grows
+The Latest: No containment of Southern California wildfire

 7:15 a.m.

-One of two wildfires building miles apart in Northern California grew overnight, burning through dry vegetation in rugged terrain.
+One of two wildfires burning miles apart in Northern California grew overnight, scorching dry vegetation in rugged terrain.

 The California Department of Forestry and Fire Protection said Tuesday the blaze burning in Mendocino, Lake and Colusa counties has scorched 378 square miles (979 square kilometers).
 It's only 20 percent contained.